KU-Leuven-Geomatics/geomapi/docs/source/information/getting started.md

 paginate : true
 headingDivider: 4
 ---
 # Getting started

-Getting you started with Geomapi
+GEOMAPI manages close-range sensing resources like images and point clouds.
+It greatly epands the functionality of Open Source projects such as OpenCV and Open3D to create homogeneous and easy to use resources.
+It has three levels.

+1. Utilities

 ## Installation

+You will need a python environment $ 3.7 \leq x \leq 3.10$ as Open3D currently doesn't support python $\leq 3.10$.
 Use the package manager [pip](https://pypi.org/project/geomapi) to install geomapi.

 ```bash
 pip install geomapi
 ```

 ## Creating your first node

 All Node types inherit the Base Node so they can be created in a very similar way.
 A Node Can be initialised using a number of different parameters